LambdaLabsML/DeepSpeedExamples/applications/DeepSpeed-Chat/training/Tutorial.md

 #### Step 4: Run training

-Assume you have a txt file (`nodes/4nodes.txt`) that contains the list of nodes like this:
+Create a new folder `nodes` inside `DeepSpeedExamples/applications/DeepSpeed-Chat/training` and add a txt file of nodes to it. e.g. Assume you have a txt file (`nodes/4nodes.txt`) that contains the list of nodes like this:

 ```
 hostname-001